 But, other than highlighting the photo, you’ll also see the “Text Wrap” menu activated.

-Step 3: After selecting the “In Line” text wrap, place the cursor below the image for you to start typing the caption.
+Step 3: After selecting the “In Line” text wrap option, place the cursor below the image and type your caption

 After encoding the caption, format it by adjusting its alignment, size, and style from the toolbar.